Arnesh03/NLU-Assignment-Problem-4/README.md

-# NLU Assignment 1: Sports vs Politics Classifier
+# Sports vs Politics Classifier
 **Problem 4 - Submission**

 This is my project for classifying text documents as either **Sports** or **Politics**.
 I used a few different Machine Learning methods to see which one works best.